grame-cncm/faustdoc/mkdocs/docs/manual/deploying.md

 - `webaudiowasm-poly-ts` allows you to export a ready to use polyphonic MIDI controllable Web audio node with a GUI.
 An example of HTML and JavaScript files demonstrate how the node can be loaded and activated.

-- `wam2-ts` allows you to export a ready to use [WAM 2.0 plugin](http://www.webaudiomodules.com/docs/intro/).
+## Exporting WAM 2.0 plugins using the Faust Editor or Faust IDE

+[WAM 2.0 plugin](http://www.webaudiomodules.com/docs/intro/) can be exported from the [Faust Editor](https://fausteditor.grame.fr) or [Faust IDE](https://faustide.grame.fr) using the remote compilation service.
 A complete tutorial can be [found here](http://www.webaudiomodules.com/docs/usage/generate-with-faustide).
+Choose `Platform = web`, then `Architecture` with one of the following target:

+- `wam2-ts` allows you to export a ready to use WAM 2.0 plugin.

 - `wam2-poly-ts` allows you to export a ready to use polyphonic MIDI controllable WAM 2.0 plugin.